GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/check-certificate-attachment.md

 ### Failure Reason

-The SSL certificate {name} is not attached to any target proxies.
+The SSL certificate "{name}" is not attached to any target proxies.
 Please attach the certificate to a target proxy and try again.

 ### Failure Remediation